 - For some women, there may be a loss of memory also.

 - Mood swings are also a symptom of epilepsy in pregnancy.

 - The pregnant woman may experience nausea, vomiting, anaemia and increased vaginal bleeding.

-- If the seizure activity increases in expectant mothers, then there may be several body changes.
+- If the seizure activity increases in expectant mothers, then there may be several bodily changes.

-- Similar to the increase in seizure activity there could be a decrease in the progesterone levels.
+- Similar to the increase in seizure activity, there could be a decrease in progesterone levels.

-- While the epileptic seizures remain the same for most women, they may be a change in some cases.
+- While epileptic seizures remain the same for most women, they may change in some cases.
 This change is essentially when the seizures are not monitored properly.

 Does Epilepsy Change During Pregnancy?